Lesson 1 of 8 - free your true Self and reduce false-self wounds

 HRbrass.gif (3108 bytes)

-The Web address of this article is http://sfhelp.org/gwc/4_grouptraits.htm
+The Web address of this article is https://sfhelp.org/gwc/4_grouptraits.htm

-Clicking links below will open a full window or an informational popup, so please turn off your brow-ser's popup blocker or allow popups from this nonprofit Web site.
+Clicking underlined links here will open a new window.
+Other links will open an informational popup, so please turn off your browser's popup blocker or allow popups from this nonprofit Web site.
+If your playback device doesn't support Javascript, the popups may not display.
+Follow underlined links after finishing this article to avoid getting lost.

-The worksheet compares typical behavioral traits of members of low-nurturance and high-nurturance social groups like families, workplaces, schools, neighborhoods, and church communities.
-The work-sheet assumes you're familiar with...
+This worksheet compares typical behavioral traits of members of low-nurturance ("dysfunctional") and high-nurturance ("functional") social groups like families, workplaces, schools, neighborhoods, and church communities.
+This 2-part YouTube video provides perspective on what you'll find in this wound-assessment worksheet:

-• a comparison of typical true Self and false self behaviors, and...
+• a comparison of typical true Self and false-self behaviors, and...

 button Premises